-44. When a member desires to speak, he shall rise in his place or indicate this intention by such other means as may be prescribed by the Assembly, but shall not speak until he is called on by the Chair.
+44. When a member desires to speak, he shall rise in his place, but shall not speak until he is called on by the Chair.
 A member speaking in the Assembly shall address the Chair only.

 Speak More Than Once